microsoft/SynapseML/website/docs/features/lightgbm/about.md

 *Caution*: Some parameters actually affect the bin boundary calculation and require the use of a new reference dataset every time.
 These parameters include *isEnableSparse*, *useMissing*, and *zeroAsMissing* that you can set from SynapseML.
 If you manually set some parameters with *passThroughArgs*, you should look at LightGBM docs to see if they affect bin boundaries.
-If you're setting any of these and reusing the same estimator, you should set referenceDataset to an empty array between calls.
+If you're setting any parameter that affects bin boundaries and reusing the same estimator, you should set referenceDataset to an empty array between calls.

 ### Barrier Execution Mode